How precisely can we measure the ages of subgiant and giant stars?: Data and Sample Selection

 Catalogs providing ages for a large sample of evolved stars have recently been constructed using both photometric and spectroscopic data.
 The three catalogs that we focus on are those of \citet{XiangRix2022}, \citet{Nataf2024}, and \citet{Wang2023}.
 We briefly summarize each below.

 \citet{XiangRix2022} constructed a subgiant catalog by combining {\it Gaia} astrometry with LAMOST DR7 spectroscopy.
 They first select subgiants using an HR diagram cut.
 Stellar atmospheric parameters ($T_{\rm eff}$, [Fe/H], [$\alpha$/Fe]) are derived for all spectra with SNR $>20$, restricting to stars with $T_{\rm eff} \leq 6800$~K, where the spectral fits are more robust.
-They emphasize that accurate abundances are crucial for dating subgiants, showing that even modest [$\alpha$/Fe] offsets (e.g., $0.20$~dex) can shift isochrone ages by $1-2$~Gyr.
+They emphasize that accurate abundances are crucial for dating subgiants, showing that even modest [$\alpha$/Fe] offsets (e.g., $0.20$~dex) can shift isochrone ages by $1-2$~Gyr \citep[their Extended Data Fig.~4;][]{XiangRix2022}, broadly consistent with the expectation that $\alpha$-enhancement modifies the effective metal content of stellar models \citep{Salaris1993}.
 Stars with $M_K < 0.5$~mag were excluded to avoid contamination from He-burning horizontal branch stars.
 Also, objects whose spectro-photometric and {\it Gaia} parallax distances disagreed by more than $2\sigma$ were removed, as were unresolved binaries flagged by {\it Gaia} diagnostics.
 The final catalog thus minimizes contamination from misclassified evolutionary states and unresolved companions.
 Ages were inferred by fitting the derived parameters ($T_{\rm eff}$, $M_K$, [Fe/H], [$\alpha$/Fe]) together with {\it Gaia}+2MASS photometry to a grid of Yonsei-Yale (Y$^2$) isochrones \citep{Yi01,Demarque04}.